Sno-Isle Libraries: Operations

 The Sno-Isle Libraries system is headquartered at an administration and processing center on the Tulalip Indian Reservation, west of Marysville.
 It is governed by a seven-member board of trustees, of whom two are appointed by Island County and five by Snohomish County.
 The system is overseen by an executive director that is appointed by the board of trustees.
 Jonalyn Woolf-Ivory, a longtime library employee, was appointed as executive director in 2002 and retired in 2018.

-The library system has an annual budget of $57 million, with 98 percent of revenue funded by a property tax levied on all properties within the district.
-The remaining two percent of revenue comes from a timber excise tax, a leasehold excise tax, contract fees from municipal governments, and donations.
+The library system has annual expenditures of $77 million and revenues of $74 million.
+As of 2017, 98 percent of revenue was generated by a property tax levied on all properties within the district.
+The remaining two percent of revenue were sourced from a timber excise tax, a leasehold excise tax, contract fees from municipal governments, and donations.

-In 2016, Sno-Isle had a total circulation of 11.3 million items, placing it second in the state of Washington behind the King County Library System.
-It had the state's highest turnover rate, at 9.22 checkouts per item.
+In 2022, Sno-Isle had a total circulation of 7.4 million items, placing it third in Washington behind the King County Library System and Seattle Public Library.
+It had the state's fifth-highest turnover rate, at 4.74 checkouts per item.